patel-ab/simpleBank/ReadMe.txt

    - Manage users, accounts, and transactions.

 2. **User Operations**:
+   - Sign up to create a new user.
    - Log in to view the dashboard.
    - Perform deposits, withdrawals, and transfers.
    - View transaction history.